 - 5.2.1.
-The performance criteria recorded, in accordance with Annex 8, on the dummies in the front outboard seats shall meet the following conditions: - 5.2.1.1.
+The performance criteria recorded, in accordance with annex 8, on the dummies in the front outboard seats shall meet the following conditions: - 5.2.1.1.
 The head performance criterion (HPC) shall not exceed 1000 and the resultant head acceleration shall not exceed 80 g for more than 3 ms. The latter shall be calculated cumulatively, excluding rebound movement of the head; - 5.2.1.2.
-The neck injury criteria (NIC) shall not exceed the values shown in Figures 1 and $2 \frac{3}{7}$;
+The neck injury criteria (NIC) shall not exceed the values shown in Figures 1 and $2^{3/2}$;

-3/ Until 1 October 1998, the values obtained for the neck shall not be pass/fail criteria for the purposes of granting approval.
-The results obtained shall be recorded in the test report and be collected by the Approval Authority.
+^{3/} Until 1 October 1998, the values obtained for the neck shall not be pass/fail criteria for the purposes of granting approval.
+The results obtained shall be recorded in the test report and be collected by the approval authority.
 After this date, the values specified in this paragraph shall apply as pass/fail criteria unless or until alternative values are adopted.

-Neck tension criterion

-Neck shear criterion

-- 5.2.1.3.
-The neck bending moment about the y axis shall no exceed 57 Nm in extension 3/; - 5.2.1.4.
-The thorax compression criterion (ThCC) shall not exceed 50 mm; - 5.2.1.5.
-The viscous criterion (V C) for the thorax shall not exceed 1,0 m/s; - 5.2.1.6.
+5.2.1.3.
+The neck bending moment about the y axis shall not exceed 57 Nm in extension ^{3/};

+5.2.1.4.
+The thorax compression criterion (ThCC) shall not exceed 42 mm;

+5.2.1.5.
+The viscous criterion (V C) for the thorax shall not exceed 1,0 m/s;

+5.2.1.6.
 The femur force criterion (FFC) shall not exceed the force-time performance criterion shown in Figure 3;

+Deleted: 50

+Deleted: New thorax compression criterion limits in ODB test¶ 42 instead of 50mm to take into account elderly occupants¶